 GBI continuously follows the credit risk positions of all obligors via a comprehensive management information system.
-Exposures to groups, countries and industries are subject to limits and thus followed up frequently by the CD, and monitored and discussed regularly at the CC.
+Concentrations to groups, countries and sectors are subject to limits, as per the Limit Framework of GBI and thus followed up frequently by the CD, and monitored and discussed regularly at the CC.